 One possibility–and always the first thing to check–is that an Outlook add-in could be causing the error.
 To determine if this is the root cause open outlook in Safe Mode.

-To do this, hold the CTRL key on your keyboard while clicking the Outlook icon.
+To do this, hold the CTRL-key on your keyboard while clicking the Outlook icon.
 You will receive a prompt asking whether you want to open Outlook in safe mode.
 Click Yes.

 Outlook will then launch with all add-ins disabled.
-Furthermore the reading pane and any toolbar customization will be disabled.
+Furthermore, the reading pane and any toolbar customization will be disabled.
 You can then navigate to File >> Options.

 Once in options select Add-Ins.
 From here you can see all add-ins that load when Outlook is opened in normal mode.
 To disable an add-in click the Go… button.

-From the Add-Ins dialog you can deselect an add-in to disable it.
+From the Add-Ins dialog, you can deselect an add-in to disable it.
 Click Ok then restart Outlook.
 You can repeat this process until you find the add-in preventing Outlook from starting

 Corrupt OST file

 This error can also occur if you are using cached mode in Outlook and your OST file has become corrupt.
 The OST file is an offline cache of your Exchange mailbox.
 It works similarly to how the cache works in your web browser.
 Rather than fetching a new copy of a web page every time you visit a website your browser caches a copy of that web page instead.
 Outlook caching works roughly the same way.
-A copy of all your emails are cached in a local file on your computer.
+A copy of all your emails is cached in a local file on your computer.
 The difference with Outlook is that the cache is just one giant file versus the tens of thousands of tiny files your browser cache creates.
-Both technologies uses caching to improve the user experience.
+Both technologies use caching to improve user experience.

 So how do we fix a corrupt cache file?
 The simplest solution?
 Delete the cache file.

-With an Exchange account all your mail is actually stored on the Exchange server.
+With an Exchange account, all your mail is actually stored on the Exchange server.
 This means that deleting the OST file has zero implications, except maybe the wait as the cache rebuilds.